 In 1983, there was no question of how to watch the Star Wars trilogy.
 Star Wars, Empire, Jedi.
 As 2005 rolls around, there are two schools of thought: release order, or story order (or just forget about the new trilogy entirely).
-But now, not only do we have a potential continuation of the Skywalker Saga, with Force Awakens and Last Jedi, but also other, non-Skywalker stories set in our favorite galactic history, Rogue One, and the upcoming Solo.
+But now, not only do we have a potential continuation of the Skywalker Saga, with Force Awakens and Last Jedi, but also other, non-Skywalker stories set in our favorite galactic history, Rogue One, as well as Solo.
 How do you watch these movies?
 Here’s my take.

 I’m sure you have heard of the Machete order: 4, 5, 2, 3, 6.
 If you haven’t, this will help explain the concept.
 If you have, this is my continuation on the idea, while also including Episode I.